cBioPortal/datahub/docs/publication-curation-process.md

 - Normalize `SOMATIC_STATUS`: Can only contain values `Matched`, `Unmatched`

 ## Mutation Data
-- All variants should be annotated with protein change, using [Genome Nexus](https://www.genomenexus.org/swagger-ui.html)
+- All variants should be annotated with protein change by [Genome Nexus API](https://www.genomenexus.org/swagger-ui.html), using [this wrapper script](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/GN-annotation-wrapper)
 - The Entrez Gene Id value should either be 0 or empty if unknown.
 - Make sure no ‘NA’ for ref alleles (https://github.com/cBioPortal/datahub/issues/621)
 - The Reference Build should be GRCh37.
 Do a liftover if needed.
 If the value are 37/hg19/NA replace with GRCh37.